 How do you calculate market capitalization?

-- A company with 50 million outstanding shares trading at $20 each would have a market cap of $1.0 billion.
+- A company with 50 million outstanding shares trading at $20 each would have a market cap of $1 billion.

 - A company with 10 million shares trading at $200 each would have a market cap of $2 billion.

-Applying market capitalization in risk assessment
+Applying market capitalisation in risk assessment

-What causes changes in market capitalization?
+What causes changes in market capitalisation?

-- A Significant rise or drop in a company’s stock price.
+- A significant rise or drop in a company’s stock price.
 A company’s stock price can register a big move upward after the company reports strong earnings or releases a new product that investors believe will be a huge success.
-But the stock price can plunge if the company posts surprisingly weak earnings results or hit with a potentially costly lawsuit.
+But the stock price can also plunge if the company posts surprisingly weak earnings results or gets hit with a potentially costly lawsuit.
 Since market cap is tied to stock price, it would change accordingly.